ryanatkn/corpus-activity-streams/README.md

 ## todo

 - Make it usable on smaller screens.
 Collapse columns to tabs, probably.
+- More data?
+- More and better views!
+And then some way manage them.
 - Clicking #hashlinks navigates like you'd expect, but browser nav backward/forward doesn't work.
 - Make it more usable as a library.
   Right now, developer users must import individual TypeScript modules.